 - 1 TBSP Worcestershire Sauce (L&P is gluten free in the US, but not in Canada, look for those made w/out malt vinegar)

 - ½ tsp each: oregano, thyme, basil + a pinch each for the sauce

 In a heavy skillet over medium heat, sauté the onion, bell pepper, celery, and garlic in the olive oil or butter.
 Add ½ teaspoon each of oregano, thyme, and basil.
 Cook until the onions are soft.
 Turn off the heat and stir in the rice, then the beaten eggs.

 One at a time, spoon the rice mixture into the center of a steamed cabbage leaf.
-Wrap the leaf around the mix and place in an oven safe casserole dish.
+Wrap the leaf around the mix and place it in an oven-safe casserole dish.